ViniNovack/Curso_em_V-deo_Python/README.md

 A repository containing all my **notes and exercises** from the Python course by **Gustavo Guanabara** on the [Curso em Vídeo](https://www.youtube.com/@CursoemVideo) YouTube channel — one of the most popular free Python courses in Brazil.

-> ⚠️ This repository is constantly being updated as I progress through the course!

 ---

 ## 🎯 Goal